drugs and

 -

-- To clarify the options for safer sex and contraception.
+-To clarify options for safer sex and contraception.

 The play

-Sophie and Robbie have liked each other for a long time, but both are too shy and awkward to do anything about it.
-At their friend Scott's party, Sophie arrives with her best friend Emma, the two have been drinking heavily.
+Sophie and Robbie have liked each other for a long time, but both are too shy to do anything about it.
+At their friend Scott's party, Sophie arrives with her best friend Emma (who has a 'crush' on Scott), the two have been drinking heavily.
 The four friends continue to drink and smoke cannabis.
 Emma becomes ill and Robbie agrees to take her home.
 The following day, Scott brags to Robbie that he and Sophie slept together that night.
-Sophie is branded a 'slag' by Robbie and even by Emma (who secretly fancied Scott).
+He has taken a picture of Sophie asleep and naked in his bed which he shows to Robbie.
+In a rage, Robbie takes the phone from Scott and goes looking for Sophie.
+Robbie confronts Sophie in front of Emma who is devastated to hear that her best friend has slept with Scott.
+In a fit of vengeance, Robbie uploads the naked photo of Sophie on to Facebook and he and Emma abandon Sophie.
 With no friends to turn to, Sophie is left scared and alone, to face the potential consequences of her first sexual encounter.

 The workshop

-The main thrust of the workshop is to look at what will happen next.
-What might the consequences be for Scott and Sophie if they didn't use any contraception (pregnancy) or protection (pregnany and / or sexually transmitted infection -STI-).
 A discussion is led about STI's.
 What are they?
 How are they contracted?
-Can any of them be prevented and how?
-What can be done if you feel you may have put yourself at risk during sex.
+Can they be prevented and how?
+What can you do if you think you may have put yourself at risk during sex?

-The question of whether Sophie and Scott would have slept together if they had not been drinking and smoking is addressed.
-Did the alcohol and cannabis 'cloud' their judgement?
-How do alcohol and cannabis effect us and what other risks are associated with using these drugs?
+The question of how alcohol and cannabis effected the characters behaviour is addressed.
+Did the alcohol and cannabis 'cloud' people's judgement?
+How do alcohol and cannabis effect us and what other risks are associated with using them?

 If you would like information or advice on pregnancy and sexual health issues, you can go to: